csgardn2/eve_industry/eve_industry/code/documentation/mainpage.md

 ----
 ````
 ./eve_industry
-    --mode {fetch-item-attributes, fetch-station-attributes}
+    --mode {fetch-prices, calculate-bluerint-profitability, generate-todo-list}
-    --item-attributes-in FILE.json              # Specifies item IDs used in the EvE API.
+    --stations-in FILE.json         # Specifies the capabilities of a station for manufacture, invention, trade, etc.
-    --item-attributes-out FILE>json             # Specifies item IDs used in the EvE API.
+    --items-in FILE.json            # Specifies item IDs used in the EvE API.
-    --station-attributes-in FILE.json           # Specifies the capabilities of a station for manufacture, invention, trade, etc.
+    --prices-in FILE.json           # SPecifies the prices of each item at each station
+    --prices-out FILE.json          # Specifies a location to dump market data fetched from the EvE RESTful API
+    --blueprints-in FILE.json       # Specifies input materials, ME, TE, and other attributes of all the blueprints you own or want to own.
+    --assembly-lines-in FILE.json   # Specifies what multistep processes you want to perform such as "First buy materials, then invent, then manufacture, then sell."
+    --jobs-in FILE.json             # Specifies what materials you have in-use at your various assembly-lines.
+    --jobs-out FILE.json            # After a --generate-todo-list operation, a new file is created representing your production state after completing the todo list.
-    --station-attributes-out FILE.json          # Specifies the capabilities of a station for manufacture, invention, trade, etc.
+    --profitability-in FILE.json    # Specifies the ratio of (input materials)/(output materials) for each blueprint.
+    --profitability-out FILE.json   # Generated after a --calculate-blueprint-profitability operation
+    --todo-list-out FILE.txt        # A human readable list of instructions that you can perform to advance your production
 ````

 The operation you choose to perform with the --mode argument determines which